jeffreykegler/libmarpa/toward.md

 An online parser parses
 piece by piece, without waiting to have the whole input available.
-(Modern programmers often call this SAX-ish parser.)
+(Modern programmers often call this a SAX-ish parser.)
 An offline parser assumes that all of the input will be available before evaluation begins.
-(Modern programmers often call this DOM-ish parser.)
+(Modern programmers often call this a DOM-ish parser.)

 The current Marpa implementation, while it does have an event mechanism, is based on an offline parser.
 This means that even an application using Marpa's event mechanism